jameshansen/JustShowMe/README.md

 ## License

-This project is licensed under Apache License v2.0
+This project is licensed under GPL v3